martsper/thallusin-motus-analysis/README.md

-# Thallusin biosynthetic gene prevalence across mOTUs-db genomes
+# Thallusin biosynthetic potential across the prokaryotic tree of life

 This repository contains the analysis scripts and associated input/output files used to investigate the distribution of putative thallusin biosynthetic genes across species-level representative prokaryotic genomes from mOTUs-db v4.0.

 ## Overview

-The analysis is based on 124,295 species-level representative genomes from mOTUs-db v4.0.
-As part of the mOTUs-db processing, genomes were taxonomically classified using GTDB R220 with GTDB-Tk v2.4, and protein-coding genes were predicted using Prodigal v2.6.3.
+The analysis is based on the pre-computed set of 124,295 species-level representative genomes from mOTUs-db v4.0 ([Dmitrijeva et al., 2025](https://doi.org/10.1093/nar/gkae1004)).
+As part of the original mOTUs-db processing, genomes were taxonomically classified using GTDB R220 with GTDB-Tk v2.4.

-Translated proteomes of the representative genomes were searched with MMseqs2 `easy-search` against nine target proteins associated with thallusin biosynthesis:
+To map the thallusin biosynthetic potential, protein-coding genes were predicted using Prodigal v2.6.3. and searched with MMseqs2 (`easy-search mode`) against nine target proteins (`ebo_proteins/ebo.faa`) associated with thallusin biosynthesis:

 - EboA–F from *Maribacter stanieri* DSM 19891 (RefSeq accession GCF_900112245.1)
 - Ino1, Epi1, and Epi2 from *Saccharomonospora* sp.
 CNQ-490 (RefSeq accession GCF_000527075.1)

-The main R analysis (`thallusin_analysis.R`) identifies putative thallusin biosynthetic genes and co-localized gene clusters, summarizes their taxonomic distribution, and generates figures and iTOL input files.
+The main R analysis (`scripts/thallusin_analysis.R`) takes the MMSeqs2 output and identifies putative thallusin biosynthetic genes and co-localized gene clusters, summarizes their taxonomic distribution, and generates figures and iTOL input files.

-A second R script (`plot_environment_distribution.R`) combines mOTUs v4.0 environmental annotations with additional NCBI BioSample metadata for isolate genomes and generates the environmental distribution analysis.
+A second R script (`scripts/plot_environment_distribution.R`) combines available mOTUs v4.0 environmental annotations ([Dmitrijeva et al., 2025](https://doi.org/10.1093/nar/gkae1004)) with additional NCBI BioSample metadata for isolate genomes and generates the environmental distribution analysis.

 ## Repository structure